telerik/kendo-ui-core/docs/controls/data-management/grid/overview.md

 > **Important**
 >
 > The Grid uses a Kendo UI DataSource instance even when the widget is created from an HTML table.
 The content of the cell is extracted and populates the DataSource in the following way:
->    1. The names of the data fields in the DataSource are either created from the cell content of the header or from the `data-field` attributes of the header cells.
+>    1. The names of the data fields in the DataSource are either created from the content of the header cells or from the `data-field` attributes of the header cells.
 >    2. The names of the data fields have to be valid JavaScript identifiers.
 Therefore, it is recommended to use the `data-field` attributes.
 Otherwise the cell content of the header has to meet the following requirements:
 >      * No spaces
 >      * No special characters